asiandevs/physics_y11_nsw_au/README.md

 # 🧪 Year 11 Physics NSW (Stage 6 Syllabus)

 This repository contains study notes and worked examples aligned to the **NSW Year 11 Physics Syllabus**, prepared for high school students.
-Each topic is presented in a clear, concise, and structured Markdown format, with visual clarity and LaTeX-style equations where appropriate.

 ---